 This will also depend on how many intents you have in your deployment.
 In cases where you have a low number of intents, such as 12 intents total, you may not need to provide more than 10 variations to achieve high confidence if the intents are very distinct.

-The same approach should be followed for the Conversation service/NLC.
+The same approach should be followed for the Watson Assistant service/NLC.
 The best practice is to collect representative questions from the actual end users, identify primary intents and use the remaining like-intent questions as variations to train Watson.

 I want to be crystal clear that this approach should be used as a last resort and handled with care, especially when dealing with conversational bots.
 I do not recommend starting with this approach or overusing this approach.
 I stand by the approach that everyone should be using representative end user questions as their foundation for intents and variations.
 Intents should never be fabricated, ever.
 Variations can be supplemented with self-created variations on a very rare and careful basis.
 If you self-create all your intents, you will likely experience sub-par performance for trying to fabricate the end user speak.
 If you find that you need to constantly add in self-created variations to properly train, then you need to revisit your collected representative questions as there is something that is really wrong.

 Structuring Intents – There are multiple ways you could structure your intents, but I’ll talk about two common methods.
 It is very popular and common that you will use a combination of these in your deployment.